Actions towards Nutrition

 It is said that Japanese people consume excessive amount of salt, and the Ministry of Health, Labour and Welfare (MHLW) has stated that this is an issue that needs to be addressed as a priority.

-JAL will gradually introduce food products with reduced-sodium specifications on all international flights departing from Japan and at lounges in Japan starting in fiscal 2022, and will complete the introduction of such products by the end of fiscal 2023*5。
+JAL has been using foods and ingredients with reduced-sodium specifications on international flights departing from Japan and at lounges in Japan since fiscal year 2022*5.

 In addition, with regard to excessive calories*6, which is one of the causes of lifestyle-related diseases, JAL will study and prepare to expand the menu offerings*7 and introduce new menu items by fiscal 2030 that use plant-derived meat substitutes, which are considered to be low in calories.

-*5 We will switch meals that are considered to be particularly high in salt (miso soup, soup, pickles, etc.) to low-sodium products.
+*5 We switch meals that are considered to be particularly high in salt (miso soup, soup, pickles, refreshments, tomato juice, etc.) to low-sodium products.

-*6 Although nutrition labeling is not required by law for in-flight meals, JAL has established labeling standards and displays calories on menu cards for in-flight meals departing from Japan.
-In the future, we will also display reduced-sodium labels for salt.
+*6 Although nutrition labeling is not required by law for inflight meals, JAL has established labeling standards and displays calories and reduced-sodium labels on menu cards for inflight meals departing from Japan.

 Consideration for nutritional deficiencies